Logan-Lin/quartz-blog/content/ai-system/exam.md

 **Computer architecture fundamentals**

-- Explain the Von Neumann architecture and its components.
-How does this relate to modern AI computers?
+- Explain the Von Neumann architecture and its main components.
+How do modern computers (including "AI computers") relate to this 80-year-old architecture?
+- What is the difference between instructions and data in a computer system?
+Why does the Von Neumann architecture store both in the same memory?
+- Explain the roles of the Control Unit (CU) and Arithmetic Logic Unit (ALU) in a CPU.
+Use an analogy to illustrate their relationship
 - Describe the role of bus systems in computer architecture.
-How do they affect AI computing performance?
-- What are the differences in roles between processing units, memory, and storage in the context of AI workloads?
-- How does memory hierarchy (cache, RAM, storage) affect AI model performance?
-What are the implications for model design?
-- Explain the concept of memory bandwidth vs memory latency.
-Which is more critical for AI applications?
-- How do different storage types (SSD, HDD, NVMe) affect AI model loading and inference times?
+What are the three main types of buses and what does each carry?

 **AI computing hardware**

+- Why are CPUs designed for sequential processing?
+What makes this approach less suitable for AI workloads?
+- Explain the difference between sequential and parallel processing using an analogy.
+Why do AI models (especially neural networks) benefit from parallel processing?
+- What is the memory bus bottleneck for AI workloads?
+Why is memory bandwidth more critical than latency for AI computing?
-- Why are GPUs particularly well-suited for AI computing compared to traditional CPUs?
+- Why are GPUs particularly well-suited for AI computing?
+Explain in terms of core architecture and memory design
-- Compare different types of AI hardware: GPUs, TPUs, and NPUs.
-What are their respective strengths?
+- Compare GPUs, TPUs, and NPUs in terms of their design goals, strengths, and typical use cases
-- What are the trade-offs between using dedicated AI accelerators (TPUs, NPUs) vs general-purpose GPUs?
+- How does specialized AI hardware (GPU, TPU, NPU) relate to the Von Neumann architecture at the system level?
+Does it fundamentally replace the Von Neumann architecture?
-- What factors should you consider when choosing hardware for AI inference and training?
+- What factors should you consider when choosing hardware for different AI applications (training vs inference, data center vs edge device)?
-- How do different specs of AI computing hardware (core count, memory size, memory bandwidth, etc.) affect AI model performance?
-What are the implications for hardware selection?

 ### 3. Containerization

 **Container fundamentals**

+- What deployment problem do containers solve?
+Explain the "it works on my machine" syndrome and how containerization addresses it
-- Explain what containerization is and how it differs from traditional virtualization.
-What are the benefits of containers over traditional deployment?
+- What is a container and how does it achieve isolation?
+Explain the benefits of containers over traditional deployment approaches
-- Describe the layered structure of container images.
+- Describe the layered structure of container images using an analogy.
 How does this contribute to efficiency and reusability?
-- What are the security implications of containers sharing the host's operating system kernel?
-How does this compare to virtual machines?
-- What is the purpose of a Dockerfile?
-How does it relate to the layered structure of container images?
+- What is a Dockerfile and why is it the preferred approach for building container images?
+How does it relate to the layered structure and reproducibility?
+- What are the main components of the Docker ecosystem?
+Explain the roles of Docker Engine, CLI, Dockerfile, and registries like Docker Hub
-- What is the purpose of container registries, and how do you manage image distribution?
+- What is the purpose of container registries, and how do they enable image distribution?
 Compare different registry options
-- What is Docker Compose and when is it useful?
-How does it simplify managing multi-container applications?

 **Practical implementation**

+- Explain how containers handle port mapping.
+Why is this important for deploying web applications and API servers?
 - How do you manage persistent storage in containerized applications?
 Why is this important for AI applications with databases or model files?
-- How do you implement container networking for multi-container applications?
-- What are the security considerations when working with containers?
-How should you handle sensitive configuration in containerized applications?
+- How should you handle configuration and sensitive information in containerized applications?
+What approaches are available?
-- What are the key steps involved in containerizing an AI API server?
-What considerations are important when packaging AI models in containers?
+- What are the key steps and considerations when containerizing an AI API server?
+How does the Dockerfile structure reflect the application's needs?
 - How would you handle large AI models in containers?
 Discuss the trade-offs between bundling models in container images vs mounting them as volumes
-- What are CPU architecture considerations when deploying containers to different hardware?
-How does this affect deployment to edge devices?

 ### 4. Deployment on diverse infrastructures

 **Cloud deployment**

 - What is cloud computing and how does virtualization enable cloud infrastructure?
-Explain the three-layer architecture (physical, virtualization, management)
-- Compare virtual/dedicated machines, container services, GPU instances, managed AI services, and object storage for AI deployment.
+- Compare virtual machines, container services, GPU instances, and managed AI services.
 What are the trade-offs?
 - What are the main steps and considerations when deploying a containerized AI service on a cloud virtual machine?
 - How would you choose between different cloud providers for your AI deployment?
 Consider factors like pricing models, service offerings, and vendor lock-in
-- What is SSH and why is it important for cloud deployment?
-Explain the concept of remote server access
 - What are the advantages and pitfalls of usage-based pricing vs fixed monthly pricing for cloud services?
 - Why is HTTPS necessary for production AI APIs?
-Explain the mixed content problem and security implications
+Explain the user experience and security implications
 - How do you obtain a domain name for your service?
 Compare free and paid options

 **Edge and self-hosted deployment**